 If the comfort of your patrons is important to you, there is little doubt that chairs with gas height adjustment are more comfortable than their fixed-height counterparts.
 See the 5 important benefits of gas height adjustment.
 Allowing the players to self-adjust the height of the chairs, enables them to better interact with the machine and also reduces muscle strain in the back, neck and shoulders that results from sitting at the incorrect height.
-For a greater understanding of what happens to your body when you sit, click here.
+Read more about what happens to your body when you sit.

 Both gas and fixed-height swivel mechanisms are available with an automatic spring-back (auto-return) feature that returns the stool to a neutral position when nobody is using it.
 As with everything else, you need to consider the pros and cons of having chairs with auto-return swivels.

 4. The gaming application

 When you select the best casino chair for your venue, comfort is the key because you don’t want your patrons leaving your venue because they find your stools uncomfortable or dirty.
 In the current environment, cleanliness has become critical.

 Much of the focus on chairs in a gaming environment relates to gaming machines because they generate the most revenue.
 A chair that is easy to move, has a big comfortable seat and supportive backrest, and comes with gas height adjustment, will easily be a ‘winner’ in front of any of your gaming machines.